How much does liposuction cost?

 How much does liposuction cost? this is something that is on everyone's mind when they're thinking about having a liposuction procedure.
 You know, this is something that people are very excited about.
 They want to change their body.
 They might have some stubborn fat that they just can't get rid of in the gym or with exercise, or by modifying their diet.
 And they really want to get going and make a change with liposuction, but they want to know how much is it.

-And whereas the vast majority of plastic surgeons that are performing liposuction are using power assisted liposuction, these other technologies.
-Smartlipo, VASER lipo and radio-frequency assisted lipo are used a lot more selectively and in specific cases to deal with specific indications.
+Whereas the vast majority of plastic surgeons that are performing liposuction are using power assisted liposuction, these other technologies like Smartlipo, VASER lipo and radio-frequency assisted liposuction are used a lot more selectively and in specific cases to deal with specific indications.
 For example, Smartlipo is essentially liposuction like I previously described, but paired with laser energy.
 And the goal of that procedure is to achieve some degree of skin tightening with the heat from the laser, which in theory sounds appealing.
 However, I personally haven't been that impressed with this technology for achieving the results that are advertised.

 The other two technologies, VASER liposuction and radio-frequency assisted liposuction, I think play a much more potentially effective role when used for the right patients and specifically, VASER liposuction is ultrasound assisted liposuction.
 And the way that this works is before the cannula is used to extract the fat cells, ultrasound energy is used to make a wand vibrate very rapidly in the treatment area using a process called cavitation.